You are hereHome › Wellness Center

 The Wellness Center is a resource to help promote greater health and wellness for all UMHS employees and U-M NCRC faculty & staff.
 This is accomplished by offering fitness and strength training machines, MHealthy Classes and multiple Wellness Programs.

-This low monthly fee will enable NCRC and MHealthy to continue this convenient amenity as well as upgrade our facility services to include a towel service for the showers and a water cooler in the equipment room.
+This monthly fee will enable NCRC and MHealthy to continue this amenity, as well as upgrade our facility services to include towels for the showers and a water cooler in the equipment room.

-The first 500 people to sign-up for the Wellness Center monthly fee will receive a NCRC Wellness Center BPA Free Water Bottle.
+The first 500 people to sign-up for a Wellness Center membership will receive a NCRC Wellness Center BPA free water bottle.

 For access to the Wellness Center please review and complete all of the below required forms and bring them with you to the mandatory orientation:

 - Read the NCRC Wellness Center Guidelines